-3.435 Options. - No one single project or option can solve Turkey's dramatic loss of soil cover.
-Protection of land/soil resources is so complex that it requires radical changes in land use policies and traditions, and in legislative and institutional arrangements.
-A concerted effort is needed to improve rural conditions and farming practices, coordinate --institutions and reforms, eco-basin management, and involve a wider range of stakeholders.
-Since 1993 the Eastern Anatolia watershed Rehabilitation project is being implemented in Malatya, Elazığ and Adıyaman in line with a project financed by the World Bank focusing on reforestation, improved range management and environmentally sustainable farming.
+institutions and reforms. eco-basin management, and involve a wider range of stakeholders.
+Since 1993 the Eastern Anatolia watershed Rehabilitation project is being implemented in Malatya, Elazýð and Adýyaman in line with a project financed by the World Bank focusing on reforestation, range management improved and environmentally sustainable farming.
 The project addresses rural poverty and natural resource degradation in the upper sheds of the Euphrates River, where erosion problems appear to be particularly severe.
 Success has been achieved in increasing the involvement of local communities in the planning and management of local resources; in drafting a legislation to carry out future investments in a collaborative and participatory manner among the related public institutions similar to the process applied in the project.
-A concerted effort is needed to improve rural conditions and farming practices, coordinate institutions, reforms and eco basin management, and involve a wider range of stakeholders.
 Often, cultural and social structures, the technology and ecological conditions do not promote soil conservation measures.
 An extensive list of alternatives to address erosion is presented in Table A6.8 (Annex 6).
 Those with the highest priority especially to combat erosion are listed below: